aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 ## Finishing the Pi

-To finish the setup, Raspberry Pi needs to be paired as a remote client to your PC.
+To finish the setup, Raspberry Pi needs to be paired as a GameStream client to your PC.

 To initiate pairing, type the following on your Raspberry Pi terminal: